 Coarse Angling Ballinamore

-This very well developed coarse angling centre has hosted numerous All-Ireland Championships.
-Ballinamore is situated on the Shannon Erne Waterway amongst the hills of East Leitrim with 28 lakes within a 5 mile radius, plus some 17km of riverbank.
+This very well-developed coarse angling centre has hosted numerous All-Ireland Championships.
+Ballinamore is situated on the Shannon-Erne Waterway amongst the hills of East Leitrim, with 28 lakes in a five-mile radius, plus some 17km of riverbank.

-Bream and roach are the speciality catch in the Ballinamore area.
-The bream average is around 2.5lbs, going up to 7lb specimens.
-Roach run at 8 - 10 ounces, going up to 1.5lbs.
+Bream and roach are the specialty catch in the Ballinamore area.
+The bream here average around 2.5lb, with some going up to 7lb.
+Roach run at an 8-10oz average, going up to 1.5lb at the higher end.

-Lake Bolganard a short distance from the town produced the current Irish record Bream weighing 12lbs.
-3ozs in 1997.
-This water is one of a chain of lakes the others being Corgar Lake and Drumlonan Lake both of which contain tench to specimen size.
-Garadice Lake, 1200 acres in size, is one of Ireland's premier waters with big shoals of Bream.
-It also holds roach, hybrids, rudd, perch and pike.
-Kiltybardan Lake and St John's Lake hold bream of 1 - 2lbs with Roach and Hybrids also.
+Lake Bolganard, a short distance from the town, produced the current Irish record bream weighing 12lb 3oz in 1997.
+This water is one of a chain of lakes which includes Corgar Lake and Drumlonan Lake, both of which contain tench to specimen size.

-Other waters include Ardameenan, Corduff and Willowfield Lakes and Lough Awaddy.
-Access to the waters has been well developed with fishing stands, stiles, lakeshore drives and car parks well provided.
+Other waters nearby include the lakes of Ardameenan, Corduff, and Willowfield, as well as Lough Awaddy.
+Access to the waters has been well-developed, with fishing stands, stiles, lakeshore drives, and car parks provided.
 Bait stockists and boats are available locally.